Ashish-2705/Medical-Insurance-Price-Prediction-Using-Machine-Learning/README.md

 ![1_tTmC-u3etOl4TLuGHleNcw](https://github.com/user-attachments/assets/f9768157-dcc7-4cfe-8fb8-33641a2c6a94)

 # Major Project on Medical Insurance Price Prediction Using Machine Learning

 The primary objective of this project is to develop an accurate, efficient, and data-driven model that can predict medical insurance premiums based on various personal, health, and lifestyle factors.
+The project follows a structured approach to developing an accurate and efficient machine learning model for predicting medical insurance premiums.
+It involves data collection, preprocessing, model selection, evaluation, and deployment to ensure reliability and practical applicability.

+By leveraging historical data and advanced algorithms, ML models can identify key factors influencing insurance costs such as <i>**age, BMI, smoking status, medical history, and geographic location**</i>.

 ## Attribute Information :